Installing and sharing the extension

 • "You don't have permission to install" — your account is not in the Project Collection Administrators group for the target organization.
 Ask an organization administrator to install on your behalf.

 • The contributions don't appear after install — Marketplace validation can take a few minutes.
-Refresh the pull request page or the project settings page.
+Refresh the pull request page or the organization settings page.
 If the entries are still missing after ten minutes, see Frequently asked questions.

 • "Not configured" in the settings hub after install — onboarding has not completed, or the PAT used at onboarding has expired.
 Open the adopilot.dev dashboard to finish onboarding or rotate credentials.